 This involves a more traditional approach to making money in the real estate market.
 It means buying a property with some cash on hand to make a down payment and then holding that property for the long term.
 Depending on your personal situation, you can easily grab that property for a very low or even no down payment.
 That's especially true if this is a pre-existing, income-producing property.

-The fix-and-flip culture has exploded.
+The culture of flipping houses has exploded.
 Thanks to the popularity of home renovation shows, we're experiencing a massive boom in the traditional renovation flip market.
-While there can certainly be a lot of money to be made here, navigating these waters in the beginning can be tricky.
+While there can certainly be a lot of money to be made here, navigating these waters, in the beginning, can be tricky.
 When you lack the knowledge or the experience, you could find yourself on the losing end if you don't select the right home.

 Matt Larson has flipped more than 2,000 homes in Iowa and Illinois.
 Over the course of that time, he's learned some lessons on what to look for and what not to look for when flipping a home with a renovation.
 His advice?
 Go after the ugliest homes in the nicest neighborhoods.
-That's where the real value is.
-The other difficulty here is not only finding those homes when you're not well-networked with real estate agents, but also understanding your after-repair value.
+The purchase price is where the real property value is.
+The other difficulty here is not only finding those homes when you're not well-networked with real estate agents but also understanding your after-repair value.